-At destination or beforehand?
+At destination or before?
 Quick answer

-Buying your eSIM before traveling: advantages
+Buying an eSIM before traveling: advantages

 - Zero stress upon arrival: your phone connects automatically when it detects the country's network.

-- Compare at your leisure: you choose the GB you need without being sold an expensive plan at the counter.
+- Compare at your leisure: choose the GB you need without being sold an expensive plan at the counter.

 - Installation with Wi-Fi: downloading the eSIM profile works much better with a stable network than with airport mobile data.